 It’s a frustrating, pointless, and almost philosophical distraction from actually making art.
 Am I an artist?

-I’ve asked this and even went so far as to deny I was an artist even when I was making art.
+I’ve asked this and denied I was an artist even when I was making art.
 I am not the only one who does this.
 I’ve spent a lot of time reading random comment threads on the internet.
 A lot of us are guilty.

-2. Don’t expect your art to look like art of other artists.
+2. Don’t expect your art to look like other artists’ art.

 The inspiration we feel when we see artwork we love can be powerful.
 It’s common to see great work and want to be just like that artist–but you are not that artist.
 You are you, and you must make art that honors your inner artist.